StarAtNyte/LocalRAG/README.md

 This system leverages the following components:

-* ChatOllama: A large language model for generating responses.
+* ChatOllama: for generating responses.
 * Hugging Face Embeddings: Model for text embedding generation.
 * FAISS: Library for fast similarity search.
 * Conversational Retrieval Chain: Chain responsible for retrieving relevant documents and combining them for response generation.